Top 10 Car Interior Cleaning Tips

 Grab a paint stirrer or two next time at you’re at the hardware store.
 Wrap an end with a microfiber cloth and use the stick to get into those hard-to-reach areas between the seats and around the center console.

-Create a home-made car freshener with 1 cup of baking soda and 5 drops of essential oil in your favorite scent.
+Create a homemade car freshener with one cup of baking soda and five drops of your favorite essential oil.
 Place both the soda and oil in a sealable plastic bag or glass jar for 24 hours.
 Then shake it up, sprinkle on the car’s floor and let it sit for 20 minutes.
-Then vacuum it up and your car will smell fresh and clean.
+When the time has passed, vacuum up the baking soda.
+The scent will linger, making your car smell fresh and clean!